-One platform that recently added an end-to-end encrypted option is Jitsi Meet.
-Jitsi Meet is a web-based audio and video conferencing solution that can work for large audiences (up to 75 people) and requires no app download or special software.
-Jitsi released an experimental end-to-end encryption option in 2020, and as of the publication of this Handbook, Jitsi is actively working on improving it.
+If you are looking for other options, one platform that recently added an end-to-end encrypted setting is Jitsi Meet.
+Jitsi Meet is a web-based audio and video conferencing solution that can work for large audiences (up to 100 people) and requires no app download or special software.
+Note that if you use this feature with large groups (more than 15-20 people) the call quality may decrease.
 To set up a meeting on Jitsi Meet, you can go to meet.jit.si, type in a meeting code and share that link (via a secure channel such as Signal) with your desired participants.
-In order to use end-to-end encryption, take a look at these instructions outlined by Jitsi.
+To use end-to-end encryption, take a look at these instructions outlined by Jitsi.
 Note that all individual users will need to enable end-to-end encryption themselves in order for it to work.
-When using Jitsi, also be sure to create random meeting room names and to use strong passcodes to protect your calls.
+When using Jitsi, be sure to create random meeting room names and to use strong passcodes to protect your calls.

-If this option does not work for your organization, you can consider using a popular commercial option like WebEx or Zoom with end-to-end encryption enabled.
-WebEx has long allowed for end-to-end encryption, however this option is not turned on by default and requires participants to download WebEx to join your meeting.
-To get the end-to-end encrypted option for your WebEx account you must open a WebEx support case and follow these instructions to ensure end-to-end encryption is configured.
-Only the host of the meeting needs to enable end-to-end encrypted.
+If this option does not work for your organization, you can consider using a popular commercial option like Webex or Zoom with end-to-end encryption enabled.
+Webex has long allowed for end-to-end encryption; however, this option is not turned on by default and requires participants to download Webex to join your meeting.
+To get the end-to-end encrypted option for your Webex account you must open a Webex support case and follow these instructions to ensure end-to-end encryption is configured.
+Only the host of the meeting needs to enable end-to-end encryption.
 If they do so, the entire meeting will be end-to-end encrypted.
-If using WebEx for secure group meetings and workshops, be sure to also enable strong passcodes on your calls.
+If using Webex for secure group meetings and workshops, be sure to also enable strong passcodes on your calls.

-After months of negative press, Zoom developed an end-to- end encryption option for its calls.
+After months of negative press, Zoom developed an end-encryption option for its calls.
 However, that option is not turned on by default, requires that the call host associate their account with a phone number, and only works if all participants join via the Zoom desktop or mobile app instead of dialing in.
-Because it is easy to accidentally misconfigure these settings, we do not recommend relying on Zoom as an endto-end encrypted option.
+Because it is easy to accidentally misconfigure these settings, it is not ideal to rely on Zoom as an end-to-end encrypted option.
 However, if end-to-end encryption is required and Zoom is your only option, you can follow Zoom's instructions to configure it.
-Just be sure to check any call before it starts to ensure it is indeed end-to-end encrypted by clicking the green lock in the upper left hand corner of the Zoom screen and seeing "end-to-end" listed next to the Encryption setting.
+Just be sure to check any call before it starts to ensure it is indeed end-to-end encrypted by clicking the green lock in the upper left-hand corner of the Zoom screen and seeing "end-to-end" listed next to the encryption setting.
 You should also set a strong passcode for any Zoom meeting.